 \subsection{Creating Databases and SQL Queries}

-Once the article collections are assembled, we construct a database for each (see step~II in Figure~\ref{fig:data_collection}).
-We focus on a core subset of elements shared across all scientific articles: titles, authors, and references.
+Once the article collections are assembled, we construct a database for each (see step~II in Figure~\ref{fig:data_collection}), focusing on a core subset of elements shared across all articles: titles, authors, and references.
 Based on these key elements, each database comprises three tables: \textit{articles}, \textit{article-author}, and \textit{citing-cited}.
 The \textit{articles} table contains metadata such as the title, reference count, and title word count.
 The \textit{article-author} table captures author information, including names and their positions in the corresponding author list.
 The \textit{citing-cited} table records citation relations among articles.
-A detailed description of these tables is provided in Appendix~\ref{appendix:database_description}.
+A detailed description of the database tables is provided in Appendix~\ref{appendix:database_description}.
 This information is obtained from Semantic Scholar or derived via simple preprocessing, such as splitting titles and counting words.
 Manual corrections were applied as needed to align with the full-text Markdown articles.

-The core SQL\footnote{Structured Query Language (SQL) is a standardized language for managing and querying relational databases.} commands summarized in Table~\ref{tab:sql_clauses} form the foundation for building SQL queries, often combined with operators (comparison, arithmetic, logical) to create more complex queries (since \texttt{WHERE} is used to filter data, it always works in conjunction with SQL operators).
-Aside from the basic SQL commands in Table~\ref{tab:sql_clauses} (Aggregating, Sorting, and Filtering), we define composite commands based on their combinations (i.e.,~Filtering+Aggregating and Filtering+Sorting).
+The core SQL\footnote{Structured Query Language (SQL) is a standardized language for managing and querying relational databases.} commands summarized in Table~\ref{tab:sql_clauses} form the foundation for building SQL queries, often combined with operators (Comparison, Arithmetic, Logical) to create more complex queries (since \texttt{WHERE} is used to filter data, it always works in conjunction with SQL operators).
+Aside from the SQL commands in Table~\ref{tab:sql_clauses} (Aggregating, Sorting, and Filtering), we define composite commands based on their combinations (i.e.,~Filtering+Aggregating and Filtering+Sorting).
 Using these, we manually create SQL query templates targeting different topics related to key elements of scientific articles, including Author Count, Author List, Reference Count, Title List, and Title Word Count.
 This process is illustrated in Figure~\ref{fig:data_collection} (right panel) and example templates are shown in Table~\ref{tab:sql_templates}; Note that some templates include placeholders to be instantiated with specific values.
 Finally, to capture authorship and citation relations, we introduce Relational Filtering and the topics of Author Relation and Citation Relation, which specifically target authorship and citation relations.